 The Candelones Project is located almost entirely on land owned by the Dominican Government.
 The project requires the submittal of an Environmental and Social Impact Assessment ("ESIA").
-The Corporation will engage the Government through the Ministerio de Medio Ambiente y Recursos Naturales to develop the framework for the ESIA over the coming months.
-Environmental baseline data collection has been initiated and all collected baseline data will inform the ESIA, which will commence once the framework is finalized.
-Community consultations have started and will continue for the remainder of the year as stated by Unigold CSR onsite team.
-In addition to ESIA approval, the project will require permits and authorizations prior to construction and operation of the mine.
-Requests for these approvals will be submitted following the ESIA approval.
+The Corporation will engage the Government through the Ministerio de Medio Ambiente y Recursos Naturales to develop the framework for the ESIA once the Exploitation Concession has been approved.
+Environmental baseline data collection has been completed and all collected baseline data will inform the ESIA, which will commence once the framework is finalized.
+Community consultations have started and will continue for the remainder of the year managed by the Unigold CSR onsite team.
+In addition to ESIA approval, the project will require other permits and authorizations prior to the construction and operation of the mine.
+Requests for these normal course approvals will be submitted following the ESIA approval.

 A closure plan for the Candelones project will be developed in consultation with the Government and the local communities as part of the ESIA.
 Closure costs are estimated at US\$5.1 million.
-The objective of site closure is to return the site to a fully satisfactory state that includes eliminating all unacceptable health hazards and ensuring public safety, eliminating the production and spread of contaminants that could damage the environment and in returning the site to an environmentally sound condition without the need for maintenance or continuous monitoring.
+The objective of site closure is to return the site to a fully satisfactory state that includes eliminating all unacceptable health hazards and ensuring public safety, eliminating the production and spread of contaminants that could damage the environment, and returning the site to an environmentally sound condition without the need for maintenance or continuous monitoring.